trojand/cheatsheet/docs/OSCP/General_Cheatsheet.md

 # OSCP Cheatsheet

-This was the cheatsheet and methodologies that were generated when I took my OSCP.
+This was the cheatsheet and containing the methodologies that were compiled when I took my OSCP.

 I just left this as is and made a bigger cheatsheet on top of this, which is this site.